 Faculty members are teaching local teachers and students how basic coding and programming languages can create games and mobile apps.

-Armed with a $1.2 million National Science Foundation (NSF) Grant administered by the SUNY Research Foundation, The College at Brockport has worked in partnership with local school districts to help strengthen high school students’ engagement and interest in the STEM (science, technology, engineering, and mathematics) disciplines.
+Armed with a $1.2 million National Science Foundation (NSF) Grant administered by the SUNY Research Foundation, SUNY Brockport has worked in partnership with local school districts to help strengthen high school students’ engagement and interest in the STEM (science, technology, engineering, and mathematics) disciplines.

 Its latest effort is the Brockport Coding Academy, an interactive, hands-on workshop tailored to high school students with the goal of providing them early exposure to coding and programming.

 A joint effort across multiple disciplines at the College, the academy is directed by Professor of Computational Science Osman Yasar with support from professors Peter Veronesi and Leigh Little in the fields of science education and earth science, respectively, and Dean of the School of Arts and Sciences Jose Maliekal.